AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/organization-roles.md

 ---
 # Organization roles in [!DNL Adobe Workfront Fusion]

-This article describes the access and functionality available to the different organization roles in Workfront Fusion.
+This article describes the access and functionality available to the different organization roles in [!DNL Workfront Fusion].

 >[!NOTE]
 >
->Organization roles are separate from team roles in Workfront Fusion.
+>Organization roles are separate from team roles in [!DNL Workfront Fusion].
 For more information on team roles, see [Team Roles](../organizations/organizations-and-teams.md#team-roles-team-roles).

 ## Access requirements

+You must have the following access to use the functionality in this article:

+<## Access requirements

 You must have the following access to use the functionality in this article: